Former KKK Leader David Duke Praises Trump For Tweet About 'Killing' Of White Farmers In South Africa

 On August 22, President Donald Trump announced via Twitter that he ordered Secretary of State Mike Pompeo to “closely study” the situation in South Africa, alleged farm seizures, expropriations, and the “large scale killing” of farmers in the country.

-“South African Government is now seizing land from white farmers,” Trump concluded the tweet with a quote from Fox News’ host Tucker Carlson.
+“South African Government is now seizing land from white farmers,” Trump concluded the tweet with a quote from Fox News host Tucker Carlson.

 Former Ku Klux Klan leader David Duke praised Trump’s tweet today, applauding the POTUS for tweeting about the “large scale killing of farmers” in South Africa, suggesting that the United States should “take in” white South Africans, The Hill reports.

-‘Russia has already agreed to take in 15,000 White South Africans — your move, Mr. President.
-Thank you!,’ Duke tweeted.
+“Russia has already agreed to take in 15,000 White South Africans — your move, Mr. President.
+Thank you!”
+Duke tweeted.

-This is not the first time for Duke to praise the President of the United States, according to The Hill.
+This is not the first time for Duke to praise the president of the United States, according to The Hill.
 Recently, Duke praised Trump for his “courageous” attacks on the “Zionist Occupied Government of the United States.”

 Vox characterized Trump’s tweet as an attempt to move the spotlight away from the Michael Cohen saga.
 According to Vox, Trump is referring to a racist conspiracy theory that has most recently been propagated by one of the POTUS’ favorite cable pundits, Tucker Carlson.